Cosmological gravitational particle production and its implications for cosmological relics: CGPP for spin- particles

 } \end{widetext} for $m < \He$.
-The logarithmic factors depend on $\He$, $m$, and $\TRH$; for $k_\mathrm{min} = a_0 H_0$, these factors are on the order of $\mathrm{few} \times 10$.
-For the conformally-coupled scalar, note that the cosmological energy fraction decreases for small mass like $\Omega h^2 \propto m^2$.
-On the other hand, for the minimally-coupled scalar, the energy fraction is insensitive to the mass $m$ in the late-reheating regime, and it varies like $\Omega h^2 \propto m^{1/2}$ in the early-reheating regime.
-One can see from \eref{eq:Omegah2_results} that there is generally a two-parameter family of models for which the predicted $\Omega h^2$ matches the observed dark matter energy fraction $\Omega_\mathrm{dm} h^2 \approx 0.12$.
+The logarithmic factors depend on $\He$, $m$, and $\TRH$.
+For $k_\mathrm{min} = a_0 H_0$ these factors are on the order of a $\mathrm{few} \times 10$.
+For the conformally coupled scalar, note that the cosmological energy fraction decreases for a small mass like $\Omega h^2 \propto m^2$.
+However, for the minimally coupled scalar, the energy fraction is insensitive to the mass $m$ in the late reheating regime, and it varies as $\Omega h^2 \propto m^{1/2}$ in the early reheating regime.
+One can see from \eref{eq:Omegah2_results} that there is generally a two-parameter family of models for which the predicted $\Omega h^2$ matches the observed dark-matter energy fraction $\Omega_\mathrm{dm} h^2 \approx 0.12$.